- Get Involved

 English Program Team

-We are a team of 4 individuals running a program of two subprograms.
-The One on One program has about 500 tutors and students each semester.
-The Speaking Class consists of 35 - 40 groups.
+We are a team of five individuals running a program that consists of two subprograms.
+The One-on-One program has about 500 tutors and students each semester.
+The Speaking Class consists of 35–40 groups.

 Women in Tech Program (WiT)